PlagaMedicum/PlagueSur-icon-theme/README.md

 ## What is my goal

+Disclaimer: sorry if my comparisons with other icon-packs looks disrespectful.
+My work is based on work of other creators, and I am just aiming to improve our pretty desktops :)

 I want to bring iOS or Android like experience in desktop icons at any Linux DE.